loganhend/COURSERA/README.md

 # COURSERA

+Repository for online course on Coursera.
+Essentials of developing apps on C++

-Projects from coursera tasks that  I've done
+Coursera tasks that  I've done.